tom-doerr/llm_agent_evolution_minimal/notes.md

 54. Updated deepseek-reasoner model mapping
 55. Improved Action equality check for None params
 56. Removed redundant equality checks in MemoryDiff
+57. Fixed envs configuration to use dict instead of SimpleNamespace
+58. Added missing base_env_manager and envs to __all__ exports
+59. Simplified MemoryDiff equality check to key+type only